Fall Parent/Teacher Conferences

 I have been honored to be selected as the recipient of the Peabody Leaders in Education Award, the Teach for America Principal of the Year Award and the Pettus Principal Award during my time with the St. Louis Public Schools.
 I hold an MS and Ed.
 S in Education Administration from Southwest Baptist University and Ed .D in Education Leadership from Missouri Baptist University.

-As you can see, the past twenty-one years have provided me with a wealth of experience in education.
+As you can see, the past twenty-three years have provided me with a wealth of experience in education.
 None of which, however, could completely prepare me for the challenges ahead.
 Education is a very fluid profession and as the needs of children change, so will I as an educator and leader.
-I look forward to working with the students and parents at Gateway STEM.
+I love working with the students and parents at Gateway STEM.